 My role is really to provide Flashpackers with an insider view of Thai culture and communities, and one that is a little off-the-radar from the mainstream tourist perspective.
 I find one of the best ways to do this is via local cuisine.

 For Thai people, food is everything and everything starts with food.
-We have very different flavours and farming produce depending on where you are in the country: whether you’re up north in the mountains, travelling in the central flatland plains or heading down south to the oceans and islands.
+We have very different flavours and farming produce depending on where you are in the country: whether you’re up north in the mountains, traveling in the central flatland plains or heading down south to the oceans and islands.

 On the overnight train to Krabi, for example, I’ll often buy industrial-sized portions of khao tom mud, which is a sweet snack made from steam cooked sticky rice wrapped in banana leaves.
 It’s a typical dessert that locals love and it’s sold everywhere by station hawkers.